 - How he includes links to statistics, case studies, and other relevant material to support claims.

-- How he spices up his writing by including questions.
+- How he spices up his writing with questions.

 Learn From The Best